amit-syadav/expense-manager/README.md

 b.
 Refer - https://www.youtube.com/watch?v=4Rx_JRkwAjY
 2. To run execute this command in cmd, in same directory where the python file is present. python expense_manager.py
+3. The JSON files contains my previously saved expense data.
+No need to download them.
 Features
 1. Add an item
 a.
 You can add an item and its cost for any day.